samuelodumu/hng13-stage1-profile_card/README.md

-# hng13-stage1-profile_app
+# My profile app

 A responsive profile card website showcasing personal information, social links, a real-time UTC clock, and about and contact pages.
-This is an improvement on the HNG Stage 0 task with enhanced accessibility and interactive features.
+This is an improvement on the HNG Stage 0 task with 2 more pages, enhanced accessibility and interactive features.

 ## Features